tml/cadmus/src/Chapter-4/Part VI: Accepting user input.md

 In order to accept user input, one must first:

-1. Write above the line where the class begins:
+i)	Write above the line where the class begins:
 ```java
 import java.util.Scanner;
 ```
 This line must be included above your class i.e. “Public class...” in order for you to be able to create a `Scanner` object to accept user input.

-2. Have some statement such as `System.out.println(“Enter number:”);` in order to prompt the user to enter a number.
+ii)	Have some statement such as `System.out.println(“Enter number:”);` in order to prompt the user to enter a number.
 Otherwise they won’t know!

-3. Create a new `Scanner` object by following this rule:
+iii)	Create a new `Scanner` object by following this rule:
 ```java
 Scanner myScanner = new Scanner(System.in);
 ```
 Note: ‘myScanner’ is just a random name chosen for this example; any valid name will do.

-4. Store user input inside a variable.
+iv)	Store user input inside a variable.
 Let’s take a string for example.
 In this case, we would first, declare a new String:
 ```java
 String myString = null;
 ```